 More broadly, we are seeking to work with contractors who achieve continual improvement in their sustainability performance, adopting and implementing practices that reduce greenhouse gas emissions, reduce resource consumption, minimise waste arisings, enhance recycling opportunities and reduce environmental risks.

 We recognise that with 5,600 people employed on the Hinkley Point C site at the peak of construction, there is likely to be an impact on the local housing market.
-We are building accommodation campuses – with a total of 1,500 beds - in Bridgwater and at the Hinkley Point C site to house workers who move to the area.
-The on-site campus will be removed when construction is complete.
-The Bridgwater campus will leave a positive legacy for the future, as key infrastructure will be left in place for future development.
+To help mitigate this we have built two accommodation campuses – with a total of 1,500 beds - in Bridgwater and at the Hinkley Point C site to house workers who move to the area.
+The on-site (“Hinkley”) campus will be removed when construction is complete.
+The Bridgwater (“Sedgemoor”) campus will leave a positive legacy for the future, as key infrastructure will be left in place for future development.

 In addition to the campuses, we have a £7.5m housing fund that local authorities are using to increase accommodation capacity locally.